Barrie Police Services Board

 - Marine Unit

-Investigative Services is under the direction of Inspector Rich Johnston.
 Investigative Services is responsible for the investigation of major occurrences and criminal activities which cannot be concluded by members of Operational Services.

 - General Investigative Services